dpaquette/BugTracker.NET/Blog 5.1 - SQL Injection.md

 ![Oh noeses, 178 errors](Images/Errors.jpg)

 This is actually exactly what I want.
 By putting this new class in place we've got the compiler to do the hard work of finding every single SQL query in the project.
-If you've read Michael Feather's excelent book [Working Effectively with Legacy Code](http://www.informit.com/store/working-effectively-with-legacy-code-9780131177055?aid=15d186bd-1678-45e9-8ad3-fe53713e811b) then you'll know this technique as "leaning on the compiler".
+If you've read Michael Feather's excellent book [Working Effectively with Legacy Code](http://www.informit.com/store/working-effectively-with-legacy-code-9780131177055?aid=15d186bd-1678-45e9-8ad3-fe53713e811b) then you'll know this technique as "leaning on the compiler".

 Now comes the long and arduous task of going through and replacing all the SQL strings.
 At least we have a pretty good list to watch ticking down.
 The general pattern for fixing up the string is